Absentee Voters

 Please keep in mind you need to be a registered voter in order to obtain an Absentee Ballot.
 The following voters can obtain an absentee ballot:

-• If you will be absent from Windham during the Election.
+- If you will be absent from Windham on the day of the Election; OR

-• You cannot appear in public because of observance of a religious commitment.
+- You cannot appear in public because of observance of a religious commitment; OR

 Requesting an Absentee Ballot